-Secondly, it’s going to be easier to record video to your audio rather than the other way around.
-The audio should set your pacing and then the video should match.
+Secondly, it’s going to be easier to add video to your audio, rather than the other way around.
+The audio should set your pacing and the video should match.

-If this is your first time recording audio, you’re going to start with setting up your mic.
-This should only be a one-time process, so you’ll want to take your time and get things right!
+If this is your first time recording audio, you’re going to set up your mic now.
+This should only be a one-time event, so you’ll want to take your time and get things right!

-I recommend trying a number of different mic positions and record the same snippet of text over and over to see how they compare.
-I like to pretend I’m in the cast of My Fair Lady and repeat, “The rain in Spain falls mainly on the plain.”
+We recommend trying a number of different mic positions and recording the same snippet of text over and over to see how they compare.

 The idea here is to test how you sound with the microphone in multiple positions.
-You want your audio to be clear and easy to understand and you also want to minimize those popping P sounds or anything that sounds like lisping.
+You want your audio to be clear and easy to understand.
+You also want to minimize any popping sounds.

 Once your microphone position is correct, save it!
-I added tape markers to my desk so I can always move my microphone back to the same spot and I took a photo of the exact position that I can match it up to.
+Add tape markers to your desk so you can always move your microphone back to the same spot.
+You can also take a photo of the exact position to make it easier to remember.

 Once your microphone is ready to go, start recording using whatever audio recording software you want to use.
-Personally I use Screenflow, but you can use anything!
-Garageband (on OSX), Sound Recorder (on Windows), anything you have on-hand will work for you.
-It’s more about microphone quality and what you’re familiar with than anything.
+We use Screenflow, but you can use anything!
+Garageband on macOS or Sound Recorder on Windows.
+Anything you have on-hand will work.
+It’s all about microphone quality and what you’re familiar with.

-Next up you’re going to pop on a pair of headphones (you can use speakers, but headphones are going to work better) and listen to your audio.
+Next, you’re going to pop on a pair of headphones and listen to your audio.

-If you find issues, scrap it entirely and start again after you fix the source of the problem by quieting things in your space or adjusting your microphone again.
+If you find audio issues, scrap it entirely and start over after you fix the source of the problem by quieting things in your space or adjusting your microphone again.

-You can go down a road that leads to madness if you try and edit everything out, sometimes a clean slate is going to be so much faster.
+You can go down a road that leads to madness if you try and edit everything out.
+Sometimes a clean slate will be faster.

 Once everything sounds good, you’ll start editing.

-This is what an edit screen looks like for me:
+This is what an editing screen looks like in the program we use.

 I’ll listen to my audio entirely and note any stumbles or hesitations either on a written sheet of paper by marking the minute:second mark or in the editing software itself.
 Then I’ll go back and cut out bits of audio to leave only the correct run-throughs.

-The idea here is keep listening and editing until you have a good audio recording without stumbles or those tongue tied moments.
-It should flow like a seamless recording.
+The idea here is to keep listening and editing until you have a good audio recording without errors.
+It should be seamless.

 Make sure you leave some pauses, though.
-This not only gives your listeners a better chance of following along, but it will give you a better ability to update your screencasts later!
+This helps listeners follow along, and makes it easier to update your screencasts later!

 You don’t need to get fancy and use audio equalizing or filter options, but if you want to, go for it!

-Next up you’re going to record your video.
-Again, I use Screenflow, but you could use something like Camtasia, or Quikcast, whatever you like.
+Next up, you’re going to record your video.
+Again, we use Screenflow, but you can use any software you’d like.

-What you want to do here first is size your browser window or your software to set your recording zone.
-Much like setting up your microphone you want to keep the sizing consistent so your videos match and it’s easier to edit.
-Personally, I like to set my browser full screen when recording, it saves a lot of time fiddling with sizes.
+What you want to do here first is size your browser window or your software to fit your recording zone.
+Much like setting up your microphone, you want to keep the sizing consistent so your videos match and they’re easier to edit.

 Once everything is sized, put on your headphones, hit record, and start playing your audio.

-One tip is set a delay so the audio doesn’t start playing for 5 seconds, unless you have an intro where you just talk at the beginning of your audio before getting into the “show and tell” portion.
+We recommend setting a delay so the audio doesn’t start for a few seconds.
 This lets you get to the exact point in your software that you want to start recording from.

-Start recording your screen immediately after you put on your headphones and before you start your audio, that way you’re not frantically trying to click record the moment the right audio starts.
-You can always cut out the beginning bit later on.
+Start recording your screen immediately after you put on your headphones and before you start your audio.
+That way, you’re not frantically trying to click record the moment the right audio begins.
+You can always cut out the beginning of the video later on.

-Much like with your audio, you’ll probably stumble at some point.
+While recording the video, you’ll probably stumble at some point.
 How you handle it depends on your pacing.
-If things go haywire and your audio went straight on into another step, you’ll want to start over.
-If you have time to redo that step before the audio starts narrating the next step, do it and fix it in the editing phase.
+If things go haywire and your audio continues into another step, you’ll want to start over.
+If you have time to redo that step before the audio starts narrating the next step, do it and remove the mistake in the editing phase.

 Once you’ve got a good run through, you’ll head back to editing.
 Again, the image below is using Screenflow, but there are multiple other options out there.

-You’ll notice my video track (the parts that say “Screen Recording”) has a lot less edits than the audio track.
-Because I like to aim for a clean recording, most of my edits are just to cut out mis-clicks or to edit out slow loading moments for a cleaner video.
-For the most part, though, as long as my audio was a good story, following along in the video is the quickest part of the process!
+You’ll notice that the video track has fewer edits than the audio track.
+Since we like to aim for a clean recording, most of the edits are just to cut out misclicks or slow loading moments for a cleaner video.

-Okay, by this point you should have a seamless bit of audio and video.
+At this point, you should have seamless audio and video.
 What’s next?

-The first thing I’d suggest is an opening or closing (or both!) title screen.
-An opening screen is what would show during your opening when you’re telling your customers what this video is about.
+We would suggest adding opening and closing screens.
+An opening screen is what would show during the beginning when you’re telling your customers what this video is about.
 A closing screen could reiterate the title and also give company contact information.
-It’s great to show if you close on a suggestion that a customer can reach out if they have any questions.
+It’s great to close on the suggestion that a customer can reach out to you if they have any questions.

 Make sure everything looks good by watching your final video a few times.
-Once it does, you’ll want to save or export a finalized video from your software.
-For me, I always export in a web friendly MPEG format in as high of quality as I can.
-I can always scale it down, but I can’t scale it back up.
+Once it does, you’ll want to save or export video from your software.
+We recommend exporting the highest-quality video you can, in a web-friendly format.

-Time for a quick hooray, and then pick your next topic and start the process over again!
+Time for a quick hooray!
+Then, pick your next topic and start the process over again.

 Get out there and start creating videos!
-Let us know how it goes in the comments, we’d love to know.
+Tell us how it goes in the comments, we’d love to know.